Top 15 Unusual Countries to Study Abroad To Consider This Year

 14. South Africa

 Nicknamed “the rainbow nation,” South Africa celebrates diversity and is heralded for its multicultural feel.
 Of all the areas undergoing growth right now in South Africa, higher education is at the top of the list.
-South African universities rank high both on the continent and in the world with the University of Cape Town ranking as Africa’s best university.
-There are also a number of scholarships available to international students and the cost of living in the country is relatively low.
+South African universities rank high both on the continent and in the world, with the University of Cape Town ranking as Africa’s best university.
+There are also several scholarships available to international students, and the cost of living in the country is relatively low.

 15. Malaysia